airbus-cert/skyblue.team/content/posts/dirtypipe-ebpf-detection.md

 eBPF is a technology made to execute code between the user space and the kernel.
 It supports user probes, kernel probes, but also tracepoints!
 With that, every single time a hooked system function is called, the program running at the kernel/user space level will be in capacity of manipulating it's arguments, reading structures, checking the return values, etc…

-Thanks to eBPF, we could have done syscalls correlation, but it would have been very slow, without mentioning the problematic of memory management in order to keep a trace of all the calls by PID… So we had another idea 💡:
+Thanks to eBPF, we could have done syscall correlation, but it would have been very slow, without mentioning the problem of memory management in order to keep a trace of all the calls by PID… So we had another idea 💡:

 1. Hook the *splice()* syscall
 2. Get its *fd_in* and *fd_out*